ubermag/ubermag.github.io/source/getting-started/index.rst

 Getting started
 ===============

-If you are new to ``Ubermag`` this is the correct place to start learning it.
-The following set of tutorials will introduce all basic concepts of ``Ubermag`` and its subpackages.

 .. toctree::
-   :hidden:
    :maxdepth: 1

    notebooks/python-basics
+   jupyter-basics

+If you are new to ``Ubermag`` this is the correct place to start learning it.
+The following set of tutorials will introduce all basic concepts of ``Ubermag`` and its subpackages.

 .. toctree::
    :maxdepth: 1